Acura TLX: Second generation (UB5/UB6/UB7; 2021)

+The Type S model was powered by a new turbocharged 3.0-liter DOHC V6 gasoline engine that makes 355 hp and 354 lbft. of torque; up from the base and A-Spec's 272 hp and 280 lbft of torque.
+This marks the return of the Type S trim after a decade-long hiatus, which was scheduled to go on sale June 23, 2021 for the 2021 model year.

 Built on its own new platform, the TLX uses a front double wishbone suspension with forged aluminum lower control arms, mounted to cast aluminum damper towers and an aluminum subframe.
 To increase front suspension rigidity, a steel tubular strut bar connects the front damper towers together, with two additional bars tying each tower to the cowl in a triangular arrangement.
 Included on higher trims is a front subframe lower tie bar.
 To further reduce weight, the front fenders are aluminum, with the AGM battery moved to the rear to improve weight distribution.

 In total, 64 percent of the body structure's mass comprises high-strength steel (HSS) and aluminum, with 1,500-MPa steel making up 10.1%.
 To further increase body rigidity a larger center tunnel, reinforced lengthwise with 980-MPa grade steel is used.
 A single-piece rear bulkhead steel stamping improves body rigidity without the rear seat brace found on previous TL models, allowing for a folding rear seat trunk pass-through.
 An underbody triangular brace is added to stiffen the rear suspension on AWD models.

 An electric-servo brake-by-wire system similar to the second generation Acura NSX replaces the hydraulic brake, with Type S models adopting four-piston Brembo front brake calipers.

 New options include adaptive dampers, a 10.5-inch head-up display (HUD), a 17-speaker audio system with four ceiling mounted speakers, open-pore wood, and 16-way power full grain leather front seats with four-way lumbar adjustability as introduced on the third generation RDX.